by Craig Brelsford

 Driving slowly on a muddy, non-elevated dirt track, Elaine and I found a flock of 21 Tibetan Sandgrouse, a life bird for us both.
 We were at 38.205017, 97.520042.
 The extremely flat terrain, just a few meters higher than the lake, must be good habitat for sandgrouse, as we found another 32 in flocks, trios, and pairs.
 Juveniles were among the sandgrouse we counted; surely the species breeds in the area.

-Using my iPhone 6, Elaine got video of the sandgrouse through our spotting scope.
+Using my iPhone, Elaine got video of the sandgrouse through our spotting scope.

 We drove ever west, the nearly perfectly flat terrain broken only by the slightest of depressions, in which were puddles, ponds, and occasionally running water.
 We found a slight rise of dry, sandy soil and there pitched our tent.
 The point is 38.209028, 97.477056 and would be our home for the next three nights.

-In wetter ages our camp surely was lake bed; though we were 500 m away from the shore, our elevation could not be more than 5 m higher.
+In wetter ages our camp surely was lake bed; though we were 500 m (1,600 ft.) away from the shore, our elevation could not have been more than 5 m (16 ft.) higher.
 A few hundred meters west of our camp is the largest stream in this southwestern sector of Hala Lake.
-The stream is the deepest drivers must cross on the remote mountain road linking Hala Lake and Subei, Gansu, 320 km from our camp.
+The stream is the deepest drivers must cross on the remote mountain road linking Hala Lake and Subei, Gansu, 320 km (199 mi.) from our camp.

 On Thurs.
 11 Aug. rain fell all day.
 We used the time to rest in our tent.
-Even after nearly seven weeks in Qinghai, we still were not fully accustomed to the high altitude.
-Long drives, long walks, and intensive birding tax one much more at 4000 masl than at lower elevations.
-At Hala Lake, a day spent resting is an investment in good health.
+Even after seven weeks in Qinghai, we still were not fully accustomed to the high altitude.
+Long drives, long walks, and intensive birding tax one much more at elev.
+4000 m (13,120 ft.) than at lower elevations.

 The camp became our little world.
 Because we had set our tent on higher, sandier soil, and because I dug a little ditch on the periphery, the floor stayed dry.
 To block the wind blowing off the lake, I parked our Sportage close to the north side of the tent.
 We ate freeze-dried beef stew from Mountain House, the same brand I used while hiking the Grand Canyon in the 1980s.
 In the morning, when it was only drizzling, I took a bath using creek water we collected in empty Nongfu Spring bottles.
 Earlier in the trip, Elaine and I invested 20 yuan in a shovel, and with it I had dug a latrine.
 Elaine and I were clean, dry, and well-fed in our neat little camp in the wilderness.

 During a break in the rain, I emerged and set my Swarovski scope atop my Manfrotto tripod and head.
 My 360-degree scan of the vast plain and lake took a full hour.
-From a distance of about 2000 m, I watched a Tibetan Fox dig up and devour a pika.
-I counted 8 Eurasian Hoopoe, one of which flew into our camp; watched a flying Common Raven analyze our camp; and admired the snow-clad peaks north of the lake.
+From a distance of about 2000 meters/yards, I watched a Tibetan Fox dig up and devour a pika.
+I counted 8 Eurasian Hoopoe, one of which flew into our camp; watched a flying Northern Raven scrutinize our camp; and admired the snow-clad peaks north of the lake.

 LITTLE STINT AT HALA LAKE